mltframework/mlt_web/plugins/FilterVolume.md

 title: Window
 description:
-The number of video frames over which to smooth normalisation.
+The number of video frames over which to smooth normalization.
 type: integer
 readonly: no
 required: no
 default: 75

-### normalise
+### normalize

-title: Normalise
+title: Normalize
 description:
 <pre>
-Normalise the volume to the specified amplitude.
+Normalize the volume to the specified amplitude.
 The normalization may be indicated as a floating point value of the relative volume.
-The normalisation may also be indicated as a numeric value with the suffix "dB" to set the amplitude in decibels.
+The normalization may also be indicated as a numeric value with the suffix "dB" to set the amplitude in decibels.
 </pre>
 type: string
 readonly: no
 required: no
 default: -12dBFS

+### normalise

+title: Normalise (*DEPRECATED*)
+description:
+Deprecated.
+See normalize
+type:
+readonly: no
+required: no

 ### limiter